djc/askama/book/src/filters.md

 ### safe

 Marks a string (or other Display type) as safe.
-By default all strings are escaped according to the format
+By default all strings are escaped according to the format.

 ```
 {{ "<p>I'm Safe</p>"|safe }}